andreascaudo/escape-orbit/PROGRESS.md

 ## Current Status

-Core gameplay mechanics are in place and the game is playable with basic features.
+Core gameplay mechanics are in place and the game is playable with all essential features implemented.

 ### Implemented Features